Firefighter

 How do you figure out where/how the fire started?

-Asked by Alyssa about 11 years ago
+Asked by Alyssa over 11 years ago

 Many things from burn patterns forming v starting at the point of orign.
 We also use tools from machines that detect accellerants to K9 smelling out for accellerants.